s4-iamkhan/ish-312-ec/README.md

 # 1. BLAST AP3D1 against the database to identify AP3D1 homologs.

-You will be conducting a blast searches for the ARPC protein.
+You will be conducting a blast searches for the AP3D1 gene.

 The gene code can be found on websites such as the NIH.
 You can download it directly from the website using the following command: